-The MCC Peace Conference is your chance to see, hear, and experience first-hand how MCC is changing lives and communities through peacebuilding.
+The MCC Peace Conference is your chance to see, hear, and experience first-hand how you and MCC are changing lives and communities through peacebuilding.

-This day-long event will inspire and inform through general sessions, workshops and conversations with hundreds of like-minded messengers of peace.
+This day-long event will inspire and inform through general sessions, workshops and conversations with messengers of peace.

 MCC Marketplace: Visit the MCC Marketplace featuring Niska Artisans, Handmade for Good, Raw Carrot Soup and more!

 Displays: Visit the displays, speak to MCC Ontario staff and partners and learn more.

 These are quick, informal and casual sessions held during the lunch break.
 Pre-registration is not required.

 New Roots: Learn how we are commemorating history, celebrating impact and communicating hope through MCC's Centennial tree planting campaign.

 Mercy and Truth have met each other.
 Justice and Peace have kissed: A drama based on Psalm 85.

 Hijab On, Hijab Off: An interactive micro-session with Crossing Borders, a group of newcomer and Canadian-born students and alumni of Waterloo Collegiate Institute who raise awareness about newcomer issues and break down barriers.